davies-jack/ubio-tt/README.md

 ## Considerations

-If there are no groups in the database, the GET / route will return a 404 and an error message.
+If there are no groups in the database, the `GET /` route will return a 404 and an error message.

-If a document does not exist when you try to delete it, it will return a 404.
+If a document does not exist when you try to delete it, it will return a 404 and an error message .
 I added a `test` folder within `repositories` to test the `InstanceRepository` class.
 I originally had the `wipeDatabase` method within the `InstanceRepository` class, but I moved it to the `TestInstanceRepository` class for better test isolation.

 I chose [Railway.app](https://railway.app) to deploy this service.
 I used this due to the ease of use, the free tier and the ability to easily set up a MongoDB instance without having to go to Mongo Atlas, etc.